-Living a plant-based life and wondering whether it’s safe to vape.
-Whether you’re a vegan, vegetarian, kosher or even halal; a natural concern when approaching any new products that you wish to introduce to your life, is whether those proposed products align with your values and beliefs.
+Living a plant-based life and wondering whether it’s safe to vape?
+Whether you’re vegetarian, kosher or even halal; a natural concern when approaching any new products that you wish to introduce to your life is whether those proposed products align with your values and beliefs.
 One such worry that may cross your mind is whether the ingredients that make up the e-liquid contained within your e-cigarette are safe to vape.

-Similarly to the rise in the use of e-cigarettes by former smokers, the number of vegans in the UK has skyrocketed in recent years.
+Similarly to the rise in the use of e-cigarettes by former smokers, the number of those living a plant-based life in the UK has skyrocketed in recent years.
 In 2016 it was estimated that just 1% of the population followed meat-free lives, however recent reports and figures collated following research from comparethemarket.com and supported by Gresham College professor Carolyn Roberts suggests that 3.5 million Brits now identify as vegan, an increase of a staggering 700% in just two years.

 Giving up Smoking